GravityKit/GravityView/readme.txt

 = develop =

 * Added: [gvlogic logged_in="true"] support to easily check user login status
+* Fixed: Conditional logic breaks on edit entry, if the condition field is not present

 = 2.2.5 on February 4, 2019 =